atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 i ■ C 'i ■.
 L; .1
 I
-I ' * Here Mr. selby’s patience was quite exhausted — Coming forward,, he cried'
+I ' * Here Mr. selby’s patience was quite exhausted --Coming forward,, he cried'
 *
 f -
-! out in a very sharp tone, looking sternly at her — st You have been telling a pack ■ .st of lies.
+! out in a very sharp tone, looking sternly at her --st You have been telling a pack ■ .st of lies.
 Madam: .and, whoever you I
 , 'st are, you have acted a very unfriendly,
 .st a cruel., part, : by, coming tp dist